-I was probably one relapse away from death on more than one occasion.
 I am so amazingly lucky to still be here.
 In actual fact, I have no doubt I would be dead right now if I hadn’t have spent two long periods in rehab which allowed my body and organs to heal.

 The liver is an amazing organ which can heal itself to an extent, but I was battering it so much that without those three-month spells, I’m sure it would have given in.
-So, rehab not only taught me a lot of the tools I use today in my recovery, it also saved my life twice.
+Rehab not only taught me a lot of the tools I use today in my recovery, it also saved my life twice.

-I pushed my body to the edge; please don’t make the mistakes I did.
+I pushed my body to the edge – please don’t make the mistakes I did.

 This does not mean that each and every time I was not trying to stop OR that I was not trying hard enough.
 I’m an alcoholic, so putting the bottle down forever is the hardest thing I’ve ever done and the hardest thing I will ever do.

 Relapsing was part of my journey.
 I wish I could have just got the job done first time around and never relapsed again, but unfortunately that’s a very rare thing for an alcoholic.

 The thing is, I used to beat myself up after a relapse.
 All I was doing was making my task harder.
 Relapses happen.
 It’s not good, but it’s not the end of the world.
 It’s important that if you do relapse, you don’t make the mistakes I did like beating yourself up and bottling everything up.

 You sober up and go again, and keep going until you work out all the things you need to be surrounded with and in place that work for you.
 All the things that support you and help to keep you sober.